 This chapter describes key demographic and socioeconomic characteristics for the Countywide population as a whole and the target populations of this plan: older adults, people with disabilities, low-income populations and veterans.
-Limited-English proficiency (LEP) persons and selected commute characteristics are also described.
+Persons with limited English proficiency (LEP) and selected commute characteristics are also described.